 Combination pliers are multi-purpose.
 This means that they are capable of and used for gripping, bending, cutting, and extracting various materials.

 A knife will come in handy in several different situations, and you’ll probably use it daily.
-The blades types used by electricians include; sheepfoot slitting blade, coping blade, utility knife and spearpoint blade.
+The blade types used by electricians include; sheep foot-slitting blades, coping blades, utility knives and spearpoint blades.
 It’s all about finding the one that’s right for you.